The Best Video Camera for YouTube & Vlogging

 Audio Quality: Sound Advice

-Let's not forget audio since we’re talking about video cameras here.
-Some have better built-in microphones than others, but if you want top-notch quality, look for models with external microphone inputs.
+Let’s not forget about audio, since we’re discussing video cameras here.
+Some models have better built-in microphones than others, but for top-notch quality, look for those with external microphone inputs.

 Connectivity: Stay Connected